OfficeDev/Office-Add-in-NodeJS-SSO/Complete/README.md

 ### Run the solution

-1. Open a command prompt in the root of the root of the `\src` folder.
+1. Open a command prompt in the root of the root of the `\Complete` folder.
 2. Run the command `npm start`.
 3. You need to sideload the add-in into an Office application (Excel, Word, or PowerPoint) to test it.
 The instructions depend on your platform.
 There are links to instructions at [Sideload an Office Add-in for Testing](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/test-debug-office-add-ins#sideload-an-office-add-in-for-testing).
 7. In the Office application, on the **Home** ribbon, select the **Show Add-in** button in the **SSO Node.js** group to open the task pane add-in.